rulewis/journey-optimizer.en/help/using/event/about-creating.md

 When the event is received, the value of the key will allow the system to identify the person associated to the event.
 Associated to a namespace (see [this section](../event/about-creating.md#select-the-namespace)), the key can be used to perform queries on Adobe Experience Platform.
 See [this page](../building-journeys/about-journey-activities.md#orchestration-activities).
 The key is also used to check that a person is in a journey.
 Indeed, a person cannot be at two different places in the same journey.
 As a result, the system does not allow the same key, for example the key CRMID=3224, to be at different places in the same journey.

 You also have access to the advanced expression functions (**[!UICONTROL Advanced mode]**) if you want to perform additional manipulations.
 These functions let you manipulate the values used to carry out specific queries such changing formats, performing field concatenations, taking into account only a part of a field (for example the 10 first characters).
-See [this page](https://experienceleague.adobe.com/docs/journeys/using/building-advanced-conditions-journeys/expressionadvanced.html).
+See [Journey Orchestration documentation](https://experienceleague.adobe.com/docs/journeys/using/building-advanced-conditions-journeys/expressionadvanced.html){target="_blank"}.

 ## Add a condition {#add-a-condition}